waggle-sensor/waggle-docs/docs/tutorials/edge-apps/3-testing-an-edge-app.md

 These are exactly the mean color values we computed and published!

-Note that this is intended to be a quick preview of how to access data.
+This is intended to be a quick preview of how to access data to help get you started.
 If you are interested, we cover this topic in much depth [here](../accessing-data).

 ## Next steps